jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started - IDE.md

 ![plot](images/scaffolded-java.png)

 <br/><br/>
-After modifying your dependencies, don't forget to refresh module in order intellij take it in account.
+After modifying your dependencies, do not forget to refresh module in order intellij take it in account.
 Invoke `cleanPack` to build project from scratch.

 ![plot](images/refresh.png)
 <br/><br/>
 Now your project is ready to code.
-You'll find many project examples at https://github.com/jerkar/working-examples
+You will find many project examples at https://github.com/jerkar/working-examples

 <br/><br/>